-Nominating & Governance Committee.
-The Board has a standing Nominating & Governance Committee.
-The Nominating & Governance Committee shall be comprised of two or more Board members as appointed by the Board, a majority of whom shall be an independent trustee.
-The Nominating & Governance Committee operates under a written charter approved by the Board.
-The principal responsibility of the Nominating & Governance Committee is to identify, evaluate, and recommend candidates to fill vacancies on the Trust's Board, if any.
-The Nominating & Governance Committee generally will not consider nominees recommended by shareholders.
-The Nominating & Governance Committee meets periodically, as necessary, but at least annually.
+Nominating Committee.
+The Board has a standing Nominating Committee that is composed of each of the Independent Trustees of the Trust.
+The Nominating Committee operates under a written charter approved by the Board.
+The principal responsibility of the Nominating Committee is to identify, evaluate, and recommend candidates to fill vacancies on the Trust's Board, if any.
+The Nominating Committee generally will not consider nominees recommended by shareholders.
+The Nominating Committee meets periodically, as necessary, but at least annually in November.